Tutorial: Gate-based superconducting quantum computing: Coupling

 Equations~\eqref{eq:gDef} and \eqref{eq:couplingMap} suggest that, if $\omega_\textrm{q}$ does not depend on the physical parameter that is coupled to the effective dipole moment, the voltage in this case, there is no longitudinal coupling.
 Note that, because of this, the dominant coupling associated with a qubit at its sweet spot is the transverse coupling.
 One consequence is that the only possible coupling associated with a capacitively coupled transmon is the transverse coupling because $\omega_\textrm{q}$ of a transmon is insensitive to the external voltage fluctuation, i.e., a transmon is always at its charge bias sweet spot.
 To implement the longitudinal coupling, a transmon needs a flux-tunable element, such as a DC SQUID, and should be coupled to the target system inductively.\cite{didier2015}

-Although Eq.~\eqref{eq:qrCoupling} captures all the physics regarding the capacitive coupling, solving Eq.~\eqref{eq:qrCoupling} with Eq.~\eqref{eq:bareMapping} is easy.
+Although Eq.~\eqref{eq:qrCoupling} captures all the physics regarding the capacitive coupling, solving Eq.~\eqref{eq:qrCoupling} using Eq.~\eqref{eq:bareMapping} is straightforward.
 We ignore the $g_z$ term because the $g_x$ term is the dominant term at the sweet spot as mentioned above.
 Then, we have